Skip to content

 }

-State variables must have a default value or be initialized in the init() function that runs once on deployment of the contract.
-The only exception are persistent state variables of type map<K, V>, since they are initialized empty by default.
+State variables defined via the contract fields syntax must have a default value or be initialized in the init() function, which runs once on deployment of the contract.
+The only exception is for persistent state variables of type map<K, V>, since they are initialized empty by default.

-The default value of state variables is assigned before any values could be assigned in the init() function.
+The default value of state variables is assigned before any values can be assigned in the init() function.

 contract Example {